Event Navigation

 As a guide, the minimum sealed bid offer should generally be upwards of £750.
 This really only just covers the artists time, fuel and timber over a three day period, so lower bids would be deemed inadequate for a piece of original timber art.
 At the 2023 Isle of Wight Spring Art & Garden Fair, Paul carved an amazing sculpture named “The Fox and the Owl” which fetched £1500 at the auction at the end of the event and made an incredible addition to a local garden in Baring Road in Cowes.
 In 2024 Paul carved a sculpture featuring two squabbling Red Squirrels which fetched a similar price and now sits in pride of place in the owners Seaview garden.

-How to make a sealed bid for “The Stallion Seat”:
+How to make a sealed bid for “Happy Hares”:

 Just use the ticketing section below to simply change the ticket quantity to 1 (from 0) to allow you to fill out the required information and make a bid.